The Ultimate Andaman & Nicobar Islands Guide

 Tourists can stay only in Campbell Bay and travel to other parts of the island from here.

 Andaman Islands are definitely the more touristy part of Andaman and Nicobar Islands.
 It played a significant role in the path to India’s Independence.
-These islands were used as banishment centers for freedom fighters who rebelled against the British rule.
+These islands were used as banishment centres for freedom fighters who rebelled against the British rule.
 Today, the Andaman is divided into 2 districts -

 - South Andaman with 3 tehsils